 - Honorary Consultant in Clinical Oncology, Oxford University Hospitals NHS Trust

 Katherine undertook specialist training in Clinical Oncology at the Hammersmith Hospital and doctoral research at Edinburgh University.
 In 1995 she was appointed as Staff Radiation Oncologist at the Princess Margaret Hospital and Scientist at the Ontario Cancer Institute, Toronto.
-She returned to the UK in 2006 to join the Oxford Institute and establish the Radiotherapeutics and Radioimaging Group.
+She returned to the UK in 2006 to join the Oxford Institute for Radiation Oncology and established the Experimental Radiotherapeutics Group.

 Sarah Able, Laboratory Manager

 Ole Tietz, Postdoctoral Researcher